5l1v3r1/UCNB_Analyzer/README.md

 Copyright and license
 ---------------------
-Los Alamos National Security, LLC (LANS) owns the copyright to UCNB_Analyzer.
-It is internally identified as LA-CC-15-062.
-The license is GNU GPL v2.
+Copyright 2016 UT-Battelle, LLC.
 See LICENSE.md for details.